 What services are there to diagnose TB?

-Globally the target of having 1 sputum smear microscopy centre per 100 000 population has been met (1.1 centres per 100 000 population in 2013), but significant disparities remain at regional and country levels.
+Smear microscopy continues to be the most widely used tool for TB diagnosis in low- and middle-income countries, despite its shortcomings.
+Globally, the target that countries maintain at least one smear microscopy centre per 100 000 population has been met (1.1 centres per 100 000 population in 2014), but significant disparities remain at regional and country levels.

 The current target for both culture and DST (to at least rifampicin and isoniazid) capacity is one laboratory per 5 million population.
 In 2014, 12 of the 27 high MDR-TB burden countries did not reach the target, and several countries with large TB caseloads continue to completely lack in-country capacity for phenotypic DST.